Great Reset: Conspiracy theories

-The conspiracy theory has also been disseminated by Russian propaganda outlets.
-According to Oliver Kamm, in a 2020 article for the CapX website: "The propaganda apparatus of the Putin regime has for many months published wild allegations from obscure bloggers that the Great Reset is code for oligarchs to amass wealth and control populations."
-In 2021, the British anti-disinformation organization Logically reported that the website The Exposé has promoted Great Reset conspiracy theories framed as breaking news since its establishment in November 2020.
+The conspiracy theory has been disseminated by Russian propaganda outlets.
+According to Oliver Kamm in a 2020 article for the CapX website, "The propaganda apparatus of the Putin regime has for many months published wild allegations from obscure bloggers that the Great Reset is code for oligarchs to amass wealth and control populations."
+In 2021, the British anti-disinformation organization Logically reported that the website The Exposé had promoted Great Reset conspiracy theories framed as breaking news since its establishment in November 2020.

-Great Reset conspiracy theories were a theme in the 2022 anti-vaccine film Died Suddenly which appeared on the Stew Peters Network channel on the Rumble website.
+Great Reset conspiracy theories were a theme in the 2022 anti-vaccine film Died Suddenly, which appeared on the Stew Peters Network channel on the Rumble website.